Mohammed al-Qahtani

 After military commissions were authorized by Congress, in February 2008, Qahtani was charged on numerous counts.
 In May, the charges were dropped without prejudice.
 New charges were filed against him in November 2008 and dropped in January 2009, as evidence had been obtained through torture and was inadmissible in court.
 This was the first time an official of the Bush administration had admitted any torture of detainees at Guantanamo.

-In a Washington Post interview in January 2009, Susan Crawford of the Department of Defense said "we tortured Qahtani", saying that the U.S. government had so abused Qahtani through isolation, sleep deprivation, forced nudity and exposure to cold that he was in a "life-threatening condition."
+In a Washington Post interview in January 2009, Susan Crawford of the Department of Defense said "we tortured Qahtani", saying that the U.S. government had so abused Qahtani through isolation, sleep deprivation, forced nudity and exposure to cold that he was in a "life-threatening condition".

 On March 6, 2022, Qahtani was airlifted from Guantanamo Bay by the U.S. military and flown back to Saudi Arabia to a mental health treatment facility after 20 years in American custody.
 His release was announced by the U.S. Department of Defense the next day.

 Early life

 Mohammed al-Qahtani was born on 19 November 1975 in Kharj, Saudi Arabia.
 He is a Saudi national from a large Sunni family.
 His father served as a police officer for 28 years.
 His mother remained at home to raise their twelve children.
-He has seven brothers and four sisters, who range in age from 14 to 42 years of age.
+He has seven brothers and four sisters.

 Denied entry by US immigration

-On August 3, 2001, Qahtani at the age of 26 flew into Orlando, Florida, from Dubai.
+On August 3, 2001, Qahtani at the age of 25 flew into Orlando, Florida, from Dubai.
 He was questioned by immigration agent José Meléndez-Pérez, who was dubious that he could support himself with only $2,800 cash to his name, and suspicious that he intended to become an illegal immigrant, as he was using a one-way ticket.
-He was sent back to Dubai, and subsequently returned to Saudi Arabia.
+Qahtani was sent back to Dubai, and subsequently returned to Saudi Arabia.